HotaruCMS/HotaruCMS/content/plugins/vote/readme.txt

 Instructions
 ------------
 1. Upload the "vote" folder to your plugins folder.
-Install it from Plugin Management in Admin.
+2. Install it from Plugin Management in Admin.
+3. Edit settings in Admin -> Vote

 Changelog
 ---------